 Kayla Kitson (she/her/hers)

-Senior Policy Analyst
+Senior Policy Fellow

-Kayla Kitson, Senior Policy Analyst, conducts research, authors publications, and provides technical assistance related to state tax and revenue policies.
+Kayla Kitson, Senior Policy Fellow, conducts research, authors publications, and provides technical assistance related to state tax and revenue policies.
 The primary goal of her work is to advance policies that make the state’s tax system more fair and ensure that it raises enough revenue to support the services Californians need to thrive.

 Before joining the Budget Center in 2018, Kayla worked on federal tax policy issues in Washington, DC at Americans for Tax Fairness and the Institute on Taxation and Economic Policy.
 Prior to getting into tax policy work, she focused on affordable housing and homelessness at organizations in Los Angeles County and the Bay Area.
 Kayla received a master’s degree in public policy from the University of Maryland, a master’s degree in social welfare from the University of California, Los Angeles, and a bachelor’s degree in psychology from the University of California, Berkeley.